SpookyIluha/3dpinball-n64/README.md

 N64 port of the Space Cadet pinball decompilation, using libdragon runtime and asset pipeline.
 Made from the Dreamcast version as a base.
 Plays Space Cadet only currently.

-Requires Expansion Pak to run.
+The Expansion Pak is not required.

 <img width="632" height="504" alt="image" src="https://github.com/user-attachments/assets/1e32b537-c395-4db2-bc46-6b1b9037cccf" />